 Protect Your Baby After a PPROM Birth Injury

 We want you to know exactly what caused your baby’s injuries and whether the doctor or hospital who was treating you could have been responsible for your injury.
 Our staff nurse will talk to you, review your medical records, and gather other necessary evidence so that you have a full understanding of what happened.
 Our experienced Kentucky birth injury lawyers will review your case and determine whether the actions, or inactions, of the doctor or hospital caused your baby’s injuries.

 If a doctor or hospital was responsible for your child’s injuries, we will fight hard to make sure that your child makes a fair recovery.
 That recovery should include compensation for your child’s past, current, and future medical expenses, out-of-pocket costs, pain, suffering, and other damages.
-To learn more, please download a FREE copy of our report, Family First: How to Get the Help You Need After a Birth Injury to Your Child Happens in Kentucky, and call us anytime – 24/7/365 – to schedule a free and confidential consultation.
+To learn more, please download a FREE copy of our report, Family First: How to Get the Help You Need After a Birth Injury to Your Child Happens in Kentucky.